 with the right teams...

-The Priority Families Programme started in Nottingham in 2012 - and since then we've improved the lives of 1,200 families.
+The Priority Families Programme started in Nottingham in 2012 - and in phase 1 we've improved the lives of 1,200 families.
 This was the target set for us by the Government.
-Our work with these families is going so well we reached this target six months ahead of schedule.
+Our work with these families went so well we reached this target six months ahead of schedule.

 Why this is important